Road Tripping with Toddlers

 This post contains affiliate links.
 For more information, see my disclosure policy

 We are about to embark on an epic road trip with our two little ones.
 Much longer than our normal road trip to the Houston area.
-Instead of 3 hours we are going to Colorado, a 15 hour road trip.
+Instead of 3 hours, we are going to Colorado, a 15-hour road trip.
 Yikes!
-I have travelled by plane before with my older one but haven’t taken as long of a trip as this and not with both.
+I have traveled by plane before with my older one but haven’t taken as long of a trip as this and not with both.

 Tips and Tricks

 Jessica writes at fantabulosity.com and shares tips for traveling with toddlers.
 10 solid tips to keep in mind.
 The best one I am going to try for sure is packing each outfit in a gallon Ziploc bag.

 Lyne founder of Ottawa Mommy Club has a great post with 7 tips for traveling with a toddler.

 Jasmine from Stylish Cravings has 5 essential tips to keep in mind.
 My new one to add to my list is to know where there is urgent care in your new location.
 Just from our small experiences, one of us has always been sick on our major trips.
 This is a good one to know.
 We also use our teladoc on a regular basis for things that come up.